SiggiGue/hdfdict/README.md

 A lazy loading option is activated per default.
 So big h5 files are not loaded at once.
 Instead, a dataset gets only loaded if it is accessed from the LazyHdfDict instance.

+Datetimes are serialized as isoformat from version 0.5.0 on.
+You won't notice that directly on the python side but e.g. timezone aware datetimes would be also loaded as timezone aware again.

+You should be aware of the fact, that load will not return exactly the same types as you put them into the dump function.
+Many types are loaded by h5py as numpy types and will not be changed by hdfdict to the original type.

 ## Example